The Singleton

 The bar groaned again.

-Aion, quietly, in Jeff's ear: "Jeff.
-Monroe's postgame interview just went onto the pressroom feed.
-I can pull the transcript if you want."
+Aion, in his ear, level: *"Jeff.
+Monroe's halftime pool interview just posted to the pressroom feed.
+I can pull the transcript."*

 "Pull it."

-*Reporter:* With AI-assisted players outperforming you in every metric tonight, why do you keep playing.
+*Reporter:* The AI-assisted players are outperforming you on every metric tonight.
+Why do you keep playing.

 *Monroe:* The metrics don't know why I play.
 The AI can simulate my shooting form.
-It can replicate every play I've ever run.
-But it doesn't know what it feels like to hear the crowd go quiet right before a free throw.
-It doesn't know what it's like to miss and still believe.
+It can replicate every play I've ever run, back to my rookie year.
+But it doesn't know what it feels like to hear forty thousand people go quiet right before a free throw.
+It doesn't know what it's like to miss and still believe the next one goes in.
 The numbers say I should stop.
-But I'm not a number.
+I'm not a number.

-The sports-bar crowd had lost interest.
-The Afterlife spot came back on.
-Priya put her jacket on.
+The bar had already moved on.
+The Afterlife spot came back — the beach, the family, the warm wrong light.
+Priya stood and put her jacket on.

 "Send me the dataset when you're ready," she said.